murateshimov/MockAPI-powered-Task-Manager/README.md

 ## 6. Backend Integration with MockAPI.io

 ### 6.1 MockAPI.io Setup
-- Clone the MockAPI.io project to your account.
+- MockAPI.io facilitates the simulation of a backend for task manager applications, enabling developers to mock responses and test scenarios.
-- Configure the API endpoint in the JavaScript code.
+- It streamlines API design, supports offline development, and aids in testing various application states.

 ### 6.2 Ajax Requests
-Ajax requests are used to fetch and send data between the frontend and MockAPI.io, enabling seamless interaction with the backend.
+Ajax requests are used to fetch and send data between the Frontend and MockAPI.io, enabling seamless interaction with the Backend.